mdekrey/GraphLinqQL/contributing.md

 ## Issues Building

-* `dotnet build /nodeReuse:false` needs to run twice due to the order it launches msbuild nodes.
+* If you use the `dotnet` cli, `dotnet build /nodeReuse:false` needs to run twice due to the order it launches msbuild nodes.
 Building the CodeGeneration project first solves the issue.
+* `docker` is required to download the GraphQL grammar and run Antlr.
+This seems like a more reliable path than installing the JDK and managing jar files during the msbuild process.